 A Truly Plastic-Neutral Fishery, crafted after three years of the Ghost Gear Removal Competition in the Azores, in which artisanal fishers remove ocean plastics, is a film that captures the essence of sustainability and the Azores as a beacon of hope in a world seeking solutions for a healthier, plastic-free ocean.

 A Truly Plastic-Neutral Fishery tells the inspiring journey of the Azorean Fleet as they redefine responsible tuna fishing.
-Against the backdrop of a world grappling with plastic pollution and overfishing, International Pole and Line Foundation (IPNLF) partnered with award-winning National Geographic photographer, Pepe Brix, to develop the film which explores the innovative methods of the Azorean fishers and their commitment to becoming the world’s first plastic-neutral fishery.
+Against the backdrop of a world grappling with plastic pollution and overfishing, the International Pole and Line Foundation (IPNLF) partnered with award-winning National Geographic photographer Pepe Brix to develop the film, which explores the innovative methods of the Azores pole-and-line fleet fishers and their commitment to becoming the world’s first plastic-neutral fishery.

-As the narrative unfolds, the documentary sheds light on the environmental threats of industrial fishing practices and challenges viewers to make conscious choices for a sustainable future.
+As the narrative unfolds, the documentary illuminates the environmental threats of industrial fishing practices and challenges viewers to make conscious choices for a sustainable future.
 Can the Azores be a beacon of hope in a world where we choose between responsible and destructive fishing practices?

 Catch A Truly Plastic-Neutral Fishery on the Big Screen

-In the wake of three successful years of hosting the Ghost Gear Removal Competitions, the International Pole and Line Foundation (IPNLF), together with renowned videographer Pepe Brix will première it’s film “A Truly Plastic-Neutral Fishery” at the Pacific Whale Foundation’s 8th Annual World Whale Film Festival, an event dedicated to celebrating marine conservation efforts and indigenous ecological knowledge, on June 6, 2024.
+In the wake of three successful years of hosting the Ghost Gear Removal Competitions, the International Pole and Line Foundation (IPNLF), together with renowned videographer Pepe Brix, debuted its film “A Truly Plastic-Neutral Fishery” at the Pacific Whale Foundation’s 8th Annual World Whale Film Festival, an event dedicated to celebrating marine conservation efforts and Indigenous ecological knowledge.

 The film highlights the pressing concerns surrounding plastic pollution in our oceans; it underscores the Azores pole-and-line fishery’s commitment to sustainability and quality by becoming the world’s first “plastic-neutral” fishery, aiming to hold the fishing industry accountable for its contribution to ocean plastic pollution.